ross-alexander/dq/scribing/liminal_court/subliminal_court.md

 ## Enchanted Gems

+These gems are legal targets of the Ritual of Enchantment and last until the end of the season.
+Each Ritual costs 1 oz black myrrh and 1 oz of white sandalwood which will cost 300 sp (sandalwood trees take around three decades to mature and are scarce).

 ### Tourmaline Teardrop

 This 1 cm, teardrop-shaped blue tourmaline, once set in a bezel, Enchanted and worn on the wrist, empowers the wearer's Ventriloquism spell.
 Once a day, it allows them to hear something as quiet as a whisper at the target of the Ventriloquism spell once a day, while within range and while duration persists.
 This property resets at dawn.